SimaoBolota-MetaCell/Citation-Project/PROCESS.md

 As proposed, have the main citation referencing the software and add sub-reference type article/book if the variables holding the publisher name or journal name are not empty

+Another thing added was to add the doi key and value as a type article/book reference (if variable journal exists DOI is added as article, if variable publisher exists DOI is added as book, if it doesn't found any journal name or publisher name DOI is added as type article by default), so it doesn't appear in the main software citation but in the article/book sub reference

 ![image](https://user-images.githubusercontent.com/99416933/189682177-4930f732-ee98-477c-92b2-b33b4f192737.png)